birkoss/ukulele/readme.md

 - Fix fingers showing 0 3 3 3 in Cm instead of 0 1 1 1

 - Fix the @TODO

+- Add in the card, the chord type suffix (ie: m for minor)